tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 respond with a "key_share" extension to do (EC)DHE key establishment, thus providing forward secrecy.

-When PSKs are provisioned out of band, the PSK identity and the KDF hash algorithm to be used with the PSK MUST also be provisioned.
+When PSKs are provisioned externally, the PSK identity and the KDF hash algorithm to be used with the PSK MUST also be provisioned.

 Note:
-: When using an out-of-band provisioned pre-shared secret, a critical consideration is using sufficient entropy during the key generation, as discussed in [RFC4086].
+: When using an externally provisioned pre-shared secret, a critical consideration is using sufficient entropy during the key generation, as discussed in [RFC4086].
 Deriving a shared secret from a password or other low-entropy sources is not secure.
 A low-entropy secret, or password, is